 Professor, Dept. of Teaching & Learning

 Professor Dickinson is interested in: 1) understanding mechanisms of language learning and the interaction between language and early literacy development; 2) identifying factors that support and impede language and early literacy development in early childhood classrooms; and 3) developing methods that help teachers change their practices in ways that foster learning among children from low-income backgrounds.
-Currently he is developing an intervention being designed for use in preschool classrooms that combines book reading and teacher-supported play in an effort to foster vocabulary learning, story understanding and children’s capacity to engage in sustained play.
+Currently he is developing an intervention designed to help preschool teachers teach vocabulary through using effective book reading methods combined with teacher-supported play.
 The project is seeking to help teachers and teaching assistants employ language-facilitating strategies during book reading and while playing with children.

 After graduating from Oberlin College and while working toward his M. Ed at Temple University, he taught elementary school in the Philadelphia area for five years.
 He taught African-American children from working class homes and became interested in the role of language in literacy.
 He pursued his interest in language and cognition as he worked on his doctorate at Harvard's Graduate School of Education.